Ottawa

 Citizenship, marital status, and family status

-This law applies to all areas of federal jurisdiction, including employment, housing, and services provided by the federal government.
+This law applies to all areas under federal jurisdiction, including employment, housing, and services provided by the federal government.

 The Act established the Canadian Human Rights Commission, which is responsible for investigating complaints of discrimination in the workplace and promoting human rights in Canada.
-It also established a tribunal system to hear complaints of discrimination and to make orders to remedy the situation.
+It also established a tribunal system, which hears complaints of discrimination and makes orders to remedy the situation.

 Coexisting with the Canadian Human Rights Act is the The Employment Equality Act, a federal law across Canada requiring employees to protect and take measures to improve employment conditions for the following groups: